nopnop2002/esp-idf-mirf/Multiple-Send/README.md

 # Multiple Send Example
 nRF24L01 has only one transmit data pipe.
 You can send to multiple destinations by switching the destination address.
+There is no limit to the number of destinations.
+In this project, we communicate with two destinations.
 ![Image](https://github.com/user-attachments/assets/c64799ec-2f15-41f4-8b48-ed0859bf7b53)

 # Configuration